Healing the Anxious-Avoidant Relationship Pattern

 Step 1: You and your partner become aware that you’re having the same argument over and over again, and no matter how many times you try to solve it, it keeps happening.
 Or, you have arguments about lots of other things but in the end, you find yourself referencing the same painful event that doesn’t seem to ever be healed.

 Step 2: You decide to see a therapist who specializes in attachment work with couples, and/or you commit to doing the work together at home.
 I highly encourage folks to read Hold Me Tight: Seven Conversations for a Lifetime of Love by Sue Johnson to deepen their understanding of the negative relational cycle that occurs between partners.
-This is also a great, short article about understanding the anxious-avoidant cycle.
+This is a great, short article about understanding the anxious-avoidant cycle.
 I have also created a Support Bundle for Working Through Disconnection to provide a step by step guide to managing arguments and reconnecting more quickly and effectively.
 It’s low-cost and includes 5 worksheets (that you can reuse over and over again!) and an audio component that supports you and your partner in calming down and getting to the root of the disconnection between you.

 Step 3: You begin to call out the cycle as it’s happening.
 You notice when you feel emotionally activated or shut down, and you notice your partner’s emotions and behaviors.
 You approach this challenge as a team.
 The goal is to recognize what is happening when it’s happening, and take steps to change the pattern.
 This is also a time to learn and master self-soothing strategies to manage the emotional activation as it happens.